A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: Continual Lenient Dependency

-Before investigating a specific proposed case of lenient dependency in the form of learning, there is a broader question: given a case of lenient dependency based on some properties, how much does this constrain our current theories of consciousness?

-Here, I argue that it forms a strong constraint on theories, in that theories must \textit{constantly} be based on properties that satisfy lenient dependency at \textit{every prediction} by the theory with regard to the contents or presence of consciousness.
+Here, I argue that avoiding the Kleiner-Hoel dilemma forms a strong constraint on theories, in that theories must \textit{continually} be based on properties that satisfy lenient dependency at \textit{every prediction} by the theory with regard to the contents or presence of consciousness.
 In other words, lenient dependency is a continual and ongoing requirement for theories of consciousness.

-\begin{proposition}[Continuity Requirement for Lenient Dependency] Let $T$ be a theory of consciousness with lenient dependency grounded in some property $p$.
-Then $p$ must be continually present during the detection of consciousness: that is, there can be no temporal gaps during which a system $s$ lacks $p$ while $T$ makes non-trivial predictions that $s$ is conscious. \end{proposition}
+\begin{proposition}[Continual Requirement for Lenient Dependency] Let $T$ be a theory of consciousness with lenient dependency grounded in some property $p$.
+Then $p$ must be continually present during the detection of consciousness: that is, there can be no temporal gaps during which a system $s$ lacks $p$ while $T$ continues to make non-trivial predictions that $s$ is conscious. \end{proposition}

 \begin{proof} \textbf{Step 1.} Assume lenient dependency for $T$ is grounded in property $p$ of system $s$.